hrshtv/Bayesian-Image-Denoising/README.md

   - [`code/dafPrior.m`](code/dafPrior.m): A discontinuity adaptive function
 - **Noise Model:**
   - [`code/weightedNoiseModel.m`](code/weightedNoiseModel.m): Contains implementations of the Gaussian and the Rician noise models

+---

+*(This was done as a course assignment for CS736: Medical Image Computing, Spring 2021, IIT Bombay)*